 Political Economy Reading Program

-Participants also attended a summit hosted at Texas Tech University with program participants from Angelo State University.
-The summit featured formal remarks from Peter Boettke, University Professor of Economics and Philosophy at George Mason University and Benjamin Powell, Executive Director of the Free Market Institute.
-Participants engaged in interactive discussion groups on issues related to the program theme.
+Participants will also attend a summit hosted at Texas Tech University with program participants from Angelo State University.
+The summit will feature formal remarks from Christopher Coyne, Professor of Economics at George Mason University and Jamie Bologna Pavlik, Associate Professor of Agricultural and Applied Economics at Texas Tech.
+Participants will engage in interactive discussion groups on issues related to the program theme.

 If you have questions regarding the Political Economy Reading Program, or if you would like to be included in the FMI Student Programs email distribution list, please contact the Free Market Institute at email@example.com or 806.742.7138.